nus-cs2030s/2324-s2/docs/18-interface.md

 The abstraction to do this is called an _interface_.
 An interface is also a type and is declared with the keyword `interface`.

 Since an interface models what an entity can do, the name usually ends with the -able suffix[^1].
 Java [Comparable](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Comparable.html) is one such example.
 You may remember this from Lab 1 where `Agent` implements `Comparable<Agent>`.
-For now, we cannot fully explain what that is.
+For now, we cannot fully explain what that is as we need to know about generics.

 Now, suppose we want to create a type that supports the` getArea()` method, be it a shape, a geographical region, or a real estate property.
 Let's call it `GetAreable`: